- Home

 Final thoughts…

-What’s more, as the list above shows, being eco-friendly and saving money usually come hand-in-hand, whether that’s through choosing low-carbon heating options or embracing smart technology.
+What’s more, being eco-friendly and saving money usually go hand-in-hand, whether that’s choosing low-carbon heating options or embracing smart technology.

 For more home improvement inspiration, head over to our home and garden section.
 Here, you’ll find advice on everything from renter-friendly home improvements to how to revamp your home for next to nothing.